approximately 2417 words

 Alaska Native cultural centers and museums across Alaska are a good way to get an overview of Native culture.
 Live demonstrations, performances, arts, crafts and one-of-a-kind collectible pieces are commonly found at the cultural centers.

-The 26-acre Alaska Native Heritage Center in Anchorage, showcases all 11 of the state's major Native groups.
+The 26-acre Alaska Native Heritage Center in Anchorage showcases all 11 of the state’s major Alaska Native cultures.
 Local residents and visitors alike are able to learn about Alaska Native traditions from the past and present through the interactive displays, exhibits, events, films and even six authentic Native housing sites situated around a scenic lake.